-From it’s found in the mid-1770s, the Orkney Springs Community has been welcoming visitors.
+From it’s founding in the mid-1770s, the Orkney Springs community has been welcoming visitors.
 Surrounding it was a plethora of springs that reportedly had healing powers.
 People from around the country flocked to the area to find a cure to their ailments or to simply rest and relax.

 To house these individuals several hotels have been built in the area.
 The first of these was an 18th century log building that also served as the area’s Indian trading post.